 We are deeply saddened to hear about this terrible crash and hope the student makes a full recovery.

 Pedestrians and Crosswalks

-Pedestrians are especially vulnerable when crossing a street.
+Pedestrians are especially vulnerable when crossing a road.
 The average automobile weighs around 4,000 lbs. and can cause significant injuries when striking a person who has no protection.
-Crosswalks add some protection in that they hopefully will cause motorists to use more caution.
+Crosswalks add some protection in that they hope will cause motorists to use more caution.
 Under Florida law, a crosswalk provides protection to pedestrians by giving them the right-of-way if used properly.
 Under the law, a pedestrian:

 - Must obey the traffic lights and signs at a crosswalk.